PauloPHLP/JavaScript-FlopouTheBird/README.md

 ## 🔎️ Description

-A copy of Flappy Bird game created with HTML and JavaScript.
+A copy of Flappy Bird created with HTML and JavaScript.

 ## 🚀️ Technologies